Alleged drunk driver went 94, faces 25

 “This is a pending case that continues to be under investigation and we cannot say anything further,” said a spokeswoman for the DA’s Office.

-Absolam allegedly had a blood alcohol level of .15, nearly twice the driving while intoxicated threshold of .08, according to the DA’s office.
+Absolam allegedly had a blood alcohol level of 0.15, nearly twice the driving while intoxicated threshold of 0.08, according to the DA’s Office.

 “As alleged, a family now mourns the loss of a mother and her 10-year-old daughter because of the defendant’s selfish decision to ignore the rules of the road,” said DA Melinda Katz in a statement.
 “Drunk driving is never acceptable.”